joaorossi15/workshop-basics/readme.md

 **Day 2**
 - programming languages and version managers
-- dotfiles and productivity
+- dotfiles and how to make linux prettier
-- Containers and automation
+- containers and automation

 ---